How to Get Reviews on Amazon – 9 Proven Tips

 Now it’s time for outreach.
 This begins with developing your pitch.
 While you can develop a template to follow, customizing your pitch for each recipient is key.
 Show that you’ve read their reviews and determined that your product would be of interest to them.
 Then offer to send them your product, with the hopes that they’ll provide an honest review — but make it clear that a review is NOT a requirement.

 3. Leverage Current Customer Relationships

 Amazon doesn’t release your customers’ email addresses, but that doesn’t mean brands don’t have other means of collecting this information.
-If you’ve built up an email list from your own ecommerce website or a social media following, you can leverage this audience to garner more Amazon reviews.
+If you’ve built up an email list from your own ecommerce website, a social media following, or by using paid tools you can leverage this audience to garner more Amazon reviews.

 Share a social post or send an email asking for Amazon product reviews, specifically for products you know they’ve purchased on your owned channels in the past and that you’re now promoting on Amazon.

 One approach we recommend is to write something like: